bgachara/bgachara.github.io/posts/rust_ref.md

 - Two basic projects in Rust:
   - Libraries(lib crate)
-    - this can either be static and dynamic.
+    - This can either be static and dynamic.
-    - self contained code intended for use by other programs to speed up devt cycle and encourage code reuse.
+    - Self contained code intended for use by other programs to speed up devt cycle and encourage code reuse.
-    - can be published to a public package repository such as crates.io.
+    - Can be published to a public package repository such as crates.io.
     - program execution begins in the src/lib.rs.

   - Binaries(bin crate)
-    - standalone executable that may download and link other libraries into a single binary.
+    - Standalone executable that may download and link other libraries into a single binary.
     - program execution starts in the main() function present in the src/main.rs file.

-- Cargo new project_name
+- `cargo new project_name`

 - Cargo.toml
   - serves as the config file for our crate.